9 Cryptos With The Lowest Transaction Fees in 2026

 The low transaction fees of XRP are a major benefit, allowing users to transfer funds quickly and cheaply.
 XRP’s transaction speed, typically around 4 seconds, further enhances its efficiency, making it a preferred choice for financial transactions.

-In 2025, the SEC concluded its lawsuit against Ripple, which sent its price into an uproar.
+Last year, the SEC concluded its lawsuit against Ripple, which sent XRP’s price into an uproar.
 Not long after, XRP received its first spot ETF.
 It has since made it onto the balance sheet of many companies that wish to hold it as a reserve asset in their digital asset treasuries.

 | Transaction Speed | 4 seconds |